ehsan-ali-th/cortex_m0_MA/LLVM_baremetal_ARM/README.md

 ### LLVM Target Triple

-It is a dash seperated string (text) that specifies the architectrue which the generated machine code is compiled for.
+It is a dash separated string (text) that specifies the architecture which the generated machine code is compiled for.
 The word *triple* because it originally had exactly three parts (today it can have between two and five parts).
 The triple format is shown below:

 \<arch>\<sub_arch>-\<vendor>-\<sys>-\<env>